Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Accuracy Analysis on Node Classification

 \subsection{Various Graph Sizes}

 Figure \ref{fg:supp_graph_size} shows accuracy on graphs with various graph sizes, which is the same setting to Section~\ref{sssec:graph_size}.
 We observe that most GNNs tend to obtain higher accuracy as graphs grow.
-This is because the models can fit to given graphs well by using more patterns of subgraphs from larger graphs.
-Since generated graphs have weakly imbalanced classes in this setting, interestingly we observe the difference between scores of f1-macro (in Figure \ref{fg:graph_size}) and accuracy (in Figure \ref{fg:supp_graph_size}), i.e., accuracy slightly increases as graphs grow while f1-macro tends to decrease.
+This is because the models can fit to given graphs better by using more patterns of subgraphs from larger graphs.
+Since generated graphs have weakly imbalanced classes in this setting, interestingly we observe a different behavior between scores of f1-macro (in Figure \ref{fg:graph_size}) and accuracy (in Figure \ref{fg:supp_graph_size}), i.e., accuracy slightly increases as graphs grow while f1-macro tends to decrease.

 Through these experiments with accuracy, we clarify that careful selection of evaluation metrics is important to fairly compare GNNs since their classification performance depends on the metrics.
 Practitioners need to choose a GNN algorithm that is suitable for their objectives.
 From the viewpoint of research, though a few researches \cite{wang2020network,zhao2021graphsmote} tackled a class imbalance problem on graphs, various and complicated settings, e.g., the combinations of class imbalance, heterophily property, and large-scale graphs, are still challenging.
 These complicated settings need to be addressed towards real applications.